 I’ve spoken about the Original Cat Dancer 101 in many different articles on this site before – why?
 It’s probably one of the cheapest cat toys around that’s still ridiculously good at engaging hard-to-get-to-play cats, and that’s an enormous feat for a cat toy considering the vast majority are completely ignored by our furry friends.
 Now, the Original Cat Dancer is not at all a home alone cat toy, cats definitely can’t play with them without human intervention, but it seems this new “Deluxe” version remedies that with a really simple wall-mount plastic holder that sticks onto surfaces with a mild sticker adhesive.
 I’m sure that it doesn’t stick to the wall very well, but that’s not what’s important, because realistically, if your cat loved this toy enough, you could find a piece of furniture you didn’t mind ruining a bit, hot glue this plastic piece onto it, and continue to replace the only part that actually breaks (the Original Cat Dancer toy) for a pretty darn affordable price.
 Yes, this toy is similar in concept to the yank-on-a-string cat toys from #6, but it’s not quite the same since apparently the way the metal stringy bit moves is more like a flying insect like a moth or a June bug.
 Pretty cool if you ask me.

 Cat toy boxes are a perfect place to stuff a variety of the little swat-able toys for cats you have around the house to make them a little more enticing for a kitty.
-Makes toys like springs, balls, rope toy mice, and small stuffed catnip toys into a game where your cat has to dig and pull to get them out.
+Makes already good for solo-play cat toys like springs, balls, rope toy mice, and small stuffed catnip toys into a game where your cat has to dig and pull to get them out.
 Thus it’s a different sort of activity, keeping things fresh and giving some more variety in the type of play your cat might want to engage in.
 Want to make it more likely your cat will engage with one of these?
 Try placing kibble inside for your cat to pull out of the many holes – it’s one of the only surefire way for me to get Avery to interact!

 Other Passive Ways to Keep Indoor Cats Entertained